willmendesneto/willmendesneto.github.io/_posts/2014-09-23-working-with-thin-directives-in-angularjs.markdown

 meta: {}
 author: Wilson Mendes Neto
 ---

-<a class="page-link" href="{{ '/2014/09/22/working-with-thin-directives-in-angularjs' | prepend: site.baseurl | replace: '//', '/' }}">Veja a versão em inglês</a>
+<a class="page-link" href="{{ '/2014/07/26/trabalhando-com-thin-directives-no-angularjs' | prepend: site.baseurl | replace: '//', '/' }}">Read the Brazillian Portuguese version</a>

-## INTRODUÇÃO
+## INTRODUCTION

-O conceito de diretivas no AngularJS é algo bastante interessante para apps, visando aspectos como reuso, portabilidade, modularização, dentre outros.
-Porém, a depender da complexidade de sua diretiva, alguns testes tornam-se mais complexos.
-Uma abordagem para simplificar alguns procedimentos é a contrução de diretivas baseando-se no conceito de diretivas "magras" (Thin Directives).
-Conheci este conceito no post de Joel Hooks ["Let's Make Full-Ass AngularJS Directives"][post-thin-directives], onde ele aborda os conceito de uma maneira bastante simples.
-Recomendo esta leitura, bastante explicativo!
+The AngularJS directives concept is a bit very interesting for apps, if you think in software aspects as reuse, portability, modularity, among others.
+However, depending on the complexity of your directive, some tests become more complex.
+One approach to simplify some procedures is the construction of directives based on the concept of Thin Directives.
+I met this concept in Joel Hooks post ["Let's Make Full-Ass AngularJS Directives"] [post-thin-directives], where he discusses the concept of a very simple way.
+I recommend reading this, very explanatory!

-O conceito de thin directives é a construção de uma diretiva Angular utilizando também outros componentes (como Controllers, Services, Factories, etc) como base de uma diretiva.
-Com esta abordagem os testes ficam muito mais simples, já que você delega algumas responsabilidades a outros componentes Angular.
+The thin directives conception is based in construction of an angular directive using other components (as Controllers Services, factories, etc.) based on a directive for better integration and testability.
+With this approach the tests are much simpler, as you delegate some responsibilities to other Angular components.

-## PROBLEMA: DIRETIVA NAVBAR
+## PROBLEM: NAVBAR DIRECTIVE

 Criaremos uma diretiva de menu como exemplo.
 Algo bastante simples, mas acredito que bem didático para que todos entendam melhor este novo conceito (para alguns) e algumas formas de utilizá-lo.
 A idéia é que nossa diretiva possa verificar qual item está sendo acessado em tempo real, a partir das informações passadas pela url.